Invest in a Traditional or Roth IRA

 - If you qualify, you can enjoy current tax savings by deducting your annual contribution.1

-- You must begin taking distributions once you reach age 70 ½.
+- You must begin taking distributions once you reach age 72, or age 70 ½ if you were born before July 1, 1949.

 - Taxes on your earnings and any deductible annual contributions are deferred until withdrawn.
 During retirement it is likely that you will be in a lower tax bracket when making withdrawals, so over the long run you can save on taxes.